TL;DR: Exit‑Intent Popups at a Glance

 1. Offer a Special Discount or Incentive

 Nothing captures attention quite like a well-timed discount.
 This approach is particularly effective if you’ve got an e-commerce site and are dealing with cart abandonment.
+The average documented online shopping cart abandonment rate in 2025 is 70.22%, so a timely incentive can be the nudge that prevents a lost sale.

 When a visitor with items in their cart shows exit intent, a popup offering a limited-time discount can provide just enough incentive to complete the purchase.
 For example: “Wait!
 Here’s 10% off your order if you complete your purchase now.”